FahChotnoparatpat/FaaS-Platform/README.md

 * If a message is received, it is assumed that the message is a task_id as those are the only messages that get pushed from the publisher
 * Once a message is received, the dispatcher retrieves the task's payload from the redis client and executes using `execute_function` described above async through the worker pool

-*Limitations of Local Dispatcher*

-* Limited Scalability: The local dispatcher creates a fixed pool of workers based on command line arguments.
-This means that the number of workers is predetermined and cannot easily scale up or down based on the workload or system resources.
-* Single Point of Failure: The local dispatcher operates as a single instance, listening for messages and dispatching tasks.
-If the local dispatcher encounters an error or crashes, the entire task dispatching system may be affected, leading to service interruptions or loss of tasks.

 *Push Dispatcher*

 * Creates a socket with ROUTER protocol and starts listening to messages from publisher as mentioned in local_dispatcher